 A person who offers to make amends does not have to plead it as a defence.
 If a defendant does plead this defence, he cannot plead any other defence.
 If the defence is pleaded in respect of a qualified offer only, no other defence may be pleaded in respect of that part of the statement.
 An offer to make amends can reduce the amount of damages awarded.
 In Christie v TV3 IEHC 694, solicitor David Christie was wrongly identified in a voiceover as criminal solicitor Thomas Byrne.
 Three days later, Christie wrote to TV3 claiming he had been defamed.
 The TV station apologised on air the following day and offered to pay €1,000 to charity as a gesture of goodwill.

 Nevertheless, Christie issued proceedings and TV3 made a formal offer of amends in March 2014.
-In the High Court on 12 November 2015, O’Malley J said that the “unqualified offer of amends” entitled TV3 to “substantial mitigation of damages”, and she cut the amount from the €200,000 which could have been awarded to €140,000.
+In the High Court on 12 November 2015, O’Malley J said that the “unqualified offer of amends” entitled TV3 to “substantial mitigation of damages”, and she cut the amount from €200,000, which she said the case could have been worth, to €140,000.
 (The damages were further reduced by the Court of Appeal to €36,000 – Christie v TV3 IECA 128.
 As Hogan J said, this was simply a case of mistaken identity, and an excessive award of damages would affect the constitutional right of free speech.)

 A defendant may give evidence in mitigation of damages that he –